Ironically, some of the most quintessential things to do in Buenos Aires involve leaving the city in your rearview mirror.

-And out of all these tempting day trips from Buenos Aires, the most popular is without a doubt spending a day in Colonia del Sacramento, Uruguay.
+And out of all these tempting day trips from Buenos Aires, the most popular is without a doubt a day trip to Colonia del Sacramento, Uruguay.

 This post will give you all the information you need to plan your day trip to Colonia del Sacramento, Buenos Aires will be waiting for you when you return.